Babelscape/echoes-from-alexandria/README.md

 dumps.

-You can configure the dumps destination folder by editing the variable BASE_PATH in dataset_generation/src/utils/constants.py, and the Wikipedia and Wikisource dump dates by changing the variables WIKI_DUMP_DATE and WIKISOURCE_DUMP_DATE in the same file.
+You can configure the dumps destination folder by editing the variable BASE_PATH in dataset_generation/src/utils/constants.py, and the Wikisource dump date by changing the variable WIKISOURCE_DUMP_DATE in the same file.
+If you decide to change the BASE_PATH variable, please remember to move the 'wikipedia-dump' folder to the new path you specified.

 The output folder, namely 'echoes_from_alexandria', will be organized as follows:
 ```